The Newsletter Plugin not sending emails

 Have you thought about creating an online community based on your newsletter?
 A community could inspire new ways to promote and monetize your content.

+To start building yours, check out our list of the best membership plugins for WordPress.
 You might also want to see our instructions for fixing Elementor Forms email issues if you’re facing any.

 Ready to fix your emails?
 Get started today with the best WordPress SMTP plugin.
-WP Mail SMTP Elite includes full White Glove Setup and offers a 14-day money-back guarantee.
+If you don’t have the time to fix your emails, you can get full White Glove Setup assistance as an extra purchase, and there’s a 14-day money-back guarantee for all paid plans.

 If this article helped you out, please follow us on Facebook and Twitter for more WordPress tips and tutorials.